 A major recycler of diamonds, the firm offers Rapaport Trading and Auction Services selling over 500,000 carats of previously owned diamonds annually.
 Over the years, the Rapaport Group products and companies have evolved and expanded internationally to include a broad range of added-value services with a unified purpose: The development of fair, honest, transparent, competitive and efficient markets.

-The Rapaport Group currently employs 230 team members.
-The company operates offices in major diamond hubs around the world including New York, Las Vegas, Antwerp, Ramat Gan, Mumbai, Surat, Dubai, and Hong Kong.
+The company currently employs 230 people internationally.
+The Rapaport Group operates offices in major diamond hubs around the world including New York, Las Vegas, Antwerp, Ramat Gan, Mumbai, Surat, Dubai and Hong Kong.

 The Rapaport Collection of diamonds and fine jewelry showcases rare and luxurious pieces personally chosen by our experienced curator.
 Our graduate gemologist concierge will be your personal contact through every step of your acquisition to ensure that you get exactly what you desire.
 You may call or email our concierge directly and she will answer any questions that you may have so you can make an informed decision about your purchase.
 With over 40 years in the diamond and jewelry business we have a global network of connections enabling us to source whatever you request.
 We emphasize top quality and fair pricing so that your jewel is extraordinary not only in gemstones and design, but in value as well.